Murder trial: Flaxmere victim Kelly Donner lying in 'pool of blood'

 "She was standing by a man in a pool of blood.
 I got told a man had been beaten up, I freaked out and sent them away."

-The witness said the man was lying on his back.
 "There was a lot of blood, it wasn't until I saw him sitting up, I saw it shooting out his neck, he was holding his neck."

 The witness said Donner was "scattering for air".

-Manning asked if the man could speak, to which she replied he could, but it wasn't clear.
+Stuart asked if the man could speak, to which she replied he could, but it wasn't clear.

 "He said 'those bastards' and 'help me'."

-The witness ran tothe New World supermarket due to the ambulance taking "ages" and asked for help.
+The witness ran to the New World supermarket due to the ambulance taking "ages" and asked for help.

 She said she didn't recognise the man until one of the workers told her it was Donner.